BurntCaramel/lokum/README.md

 - Add **#primary** to the subheading you want to make a `<h1>` instead of an `<h2>`.
 Similarly **#tertiary** can be used for `<h3>`.

 #### Posts
 - Use the **#slug** tag pair to specify a child-page.
 The content stays part of the parent page, but also appears solely as a page at its slug’s path.
-The `<h2>` links out to the child-page.
+The `<h2>` then links out to the child-page.

 #### Navigation
 - Add a card with name **#nav** to specify that the cards following should be together wrapped in a `<nav>`.